-A Well Written and Thorough Durable Power of Attorney is a Real Alternative to Guardianship in New Jersey
+A Well-Written and Thorough Durable Power of Attorney is a Real Alternative to Guardianship in New Jersey

 A power of attorney is the most effective and least costly alternative to a court ordered guardianship.
-Fredrick P. Niemann, an attorney of 30 years and located in Freehold, Monmouth County, New Jersey, often advises his clients to have a comprehensive power of attorney prepared to address not only financial issues, but such seldom thought of issues such as life care planning, personal decision planning, medical and health care planning and long term care planning to preserve and protect a lifetime of savings and income from the skyrocketing costs of institutional care.
+Fredrick P. Niemann, an attorney of 40+ years and located in Monmouth County, New Jersey, often advises his clients to have a comprehensive durable power of attorney prepared to address not only financial issues, but such seldom thought of issues such as life care planning, personal decision planning, medical and health care planning and long term care planning to preserve and protect a lifetime of savings and income from the skyrocketing costs of institutional care.

 Did you know that in New Jersey…

 A husband does not have legal authority to make decisions for his wife.

 A wife does not have legal authority to make decisions for her husband.

 Did you also know that in New Jersey…

 A parent does not have the legal authority to make decisions for their disabled adult child.